zoujiaqing/Signal-Server/README.md

 ### General

-- Get the server running on an `https` certified domain.
-This will probably fix many errors related to probing / connecting to the server

-  - Set up a new NGINX repo and configure NGINX `docker-compose`
+- Find a command to add a phone to the "registered" section in Signal-Server

+- Figure out how to generate certificates for `generic zkconfig` (possibly in libsignal?)

+- Add new sections to the compiler script that automatically grabs the server.jar, dumps the output of `unidentifiedelivery` and `zkgroups` into a `.txt`, and moves everything into a dedicated folder (that can be re-used everywhere)

+  - This is most likely neccessary because the app / registration-service will ask for your server's specific output of those commands

-- Set up [RegistrationService](https://github.com/signalapp/registration-service), which will require either annother EC2 instance or a docker container that can assume IAM roles
+- Set up [registration-service](https://github.com/signalapp/registration-service), which will require either annother EC2 instance or a docker container that can assume IAM roles

-  - Change docker containers to one that can assume EC2 roles, like [this one](https://github.com/swipely/iam-docker) or [this one](https://github.com/billtrust/iam-docker-run)

 ### Running the server